Equine Assisted Psychotherapy

 - The relationship between horse and human is a real relationship in which relational patterns emerge, just like in any other relationship.

-Our Equine Therapists
+Our Equine Therapist

 (Credit to Natural Lifemanship)